Skip to Content

 If you are moving to Puerto Vallarta and don’t have anyone to look at apartments for you, it’s best to book a short-term rental first, so you can become familiar with the neighborhoods before deciding where you want to live long-term.

 So instead, book it for a few nights and try to talk with the host directly about renting it longer term.
-You can also try this Facebook group.
+You can also try the many rental Facebook groups.
+I have more tips in my post about long-term rentals in Puerto Vallarta.

 You can find cheaper places by calling numbers posted on apartment buildings.
 Look for signs on apartments that say “Se Renta” and communicate directly with the landlord.